apache/nuttx/README.txt

       http://odsn.net/projects/sfnet_mingwbundle.
 Downloads of current .zip
       files are available there but no instructions for the installation.

-    - MSYS2 appears to a be newer re-write of MSYS.
+    - MSYS2 appears to be a re-write of MSYS based on a newer version of Cygwin.
 Is it available at https://www.msys2.org.
 A windows installer is available at that site along with very good installation instructions.
-The download is relatively quick (at least compared to Cygwin) and the'pacman' package management tool supports supports simple system updates.
+The download is relatively quick (at least compared to Cygwin) and the 'pacman' package management tool supports supports simple system updates.
 For example, 'pacman -S git' will install the GIT command line utilities.

     - Other POSIX environments.
 Check out: